FlippieCoetser/GitHub.Workflow/README.md

 ### Create a new branch

-When agile requirements are used, it is common for the issue in GitHub to reference a user story.
+When agile requirements are used, it is typical for the issue in GitHub to reference a user story.
-Essentially the user story defines a new feature or a bug fix which the Product Owner wanted implemented.
+Essentially, the user story defines a new feature or bug fix the Product Owner wants implemented.

 The development team typically discuss the user story with the Product Owner to align expectations and scope.
-The team may also break down the user story into smaller tasks which are then assigned to different developers.
+The team may also break down the user story into smaller tasks assigned to different developers.

 > Example:
 > As a `user`,